 This is a paid SERP listing for “Pangolins:”

 In the world of search, impressions are the number of times a user sees a link to one of your webpages in Google search results.

-Paid impression is the same, but it refers specifically to the number of pay-per-click ads that display in search results.
+A paid Google ad impression is the same, but it refers specifically to the number of pay-per-click ads that display in search results.